 It is the East Coast Trail that finally brought me to Canada’s most easterly province.
 Over 300 km of well signed and maintained trials take you around most of the Avalon Peninsula, along it’s stunning and varied shore.
 It is supported by numerous local volunteers, a trail association, and the tens of thousands of visitors that hike it every year.
 While it is very popular with through hikers, it is extremely feasible to arrange a few different lodgings which allow you to explore different areas of the trail.
+Find a recent article (in french) on my East Coast Trail walk here.
 My walk report describes the trail in the particular order I did it, but the description that follows, is a section by section itinerary.

 Day 1 - Pouch Cove to Cape Saint Frances (7.5 +4 km) An excellent introduction to the trail.
 Although you are in and out of the woods, the sound of the water is constant and the views are a great foretaste of the longer trail..
 There is a fair bit of climbing and descending, but the elevations are not particularly high so none of it is trying.
 You can also link to two undeveloped trail segments; White Horse Path and Pico’s Ridge, which are both considered very difficult hikes.

 Day 2 - Pouch Cove to Flatrock (15.km) – Stiles Cove Path.
 This is one of the ECTs most beautiful segments.
 Usually walked in the opposite direction.
 One is often quite high above the water with excellent views up and down the coast as well as of the beautiful rock faces and coves.
 There trail also goes through the woods, sometimes very dense, sometimes sparse but there is a memorable open grass plain that tilts up, and the bonus of crossing through the village to stock up on snacks before arriving home.